wayne923/leetpython/docs/The-1hr-Guide-To-Python/03_Programming Fundamentals/11_Control Flow Statements.md

 The logic of a try, except, and finally statement can be expressed as:

-`Attempt to exceute this code block.
+`Attempt to execute this code block.
 If something happens, except this other code block.
-Finally, execute this code block no matte the outcome of the two blocks.`
+Finally, execute this code block no matter the outcome of the two blocks.`

 Here's its actual syntax in Python: